 Solid sups are huge, and they will not be easy to store.
 Sadly, unless you have a house with either a large garage or backyard, then you should stay away from these types of sups.

-For those paddle boarders that live in an apartment or are afraid to have their board stolen if left outside then realistically, your only real option is to purchase inflatable sup.
+For those paddle boarders that live in an apartment or are afraid to have their board stolen if left outside, then realistically, your only real option is to purchase an inflatable sup board.

 Even if you do have the space required, something else to consider is whether you have a roof rack on your vehicle or the strength required to transport a solid board.

 The paddle board plays into who you are.
 Choose a paddle board that feels like an extension of your own body.
 You will see benefits in responsiveness and your overall experience.
 First, consider what it is you want to do, and then begin to take into account your weight and overall size.

 If you’ve ever wondered why are paddle boards so expensive, it’s because a lot goes into their manufacturing.
 However, paddle boarding is an easy sport to get into; all you need is a firm idea of what kind of activity you will be engaging in.
 You can also take a look at the dog-friendly paddle board options if you wish to take your pup along on the journey.